-A Totem Pole is a Person - The Legacy of Native North American Carvers, Customs and History in the Pacific Northwest
+A Totem Pole Is a Person in Native North American Culture

 You treat a totem pole with respect, just like a person, because in our culture, that's what it is.
 A pole is just another person that is born into the family, except he is the storyteller.
 So it should be treated with respect and honour.— Master Carver Norman Tait, in Hilary Stewart's Looking at Totem Poles, 1993; page 9.